chromium/chromium/docs/infra/new_builder.md

 A typical chromium builder won't need to configure much; module-level defaults apply values that are widely used for the bucket (e.g. bucket and executable).

-Each master has a function (sometimes multiple) defined that can be used to define a builder that runs with that mastername and sets master-specific defaults.
+Each builder group has a function (sometimes multiple) defined that can be used to define a builder that runs with that builder group name and sets group-specific defaults.
 Find the block of builders defined using the appropriate function and add a new definition, which may be as simple as:

 ```starlark
 ci.linux_builder(